rikin459/ae1-shopdata/README.md

 ## System overview

-Below you can see the screen shots of my web application.
-The web application mostly contains forms and shows the data. the titles are :
+Below you can see the screenshots of my web application.
+The web application mostly contains forms and shows the data.
+The titles are :

 - ID: This is for the dataset and it is how it is identified.
 - Name: This is where the person behind the till would enter the customer's name who wishes to pay later.